paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 |----------|------|--------|------|---------|---------------|
 | 1.0 |1.0.0 | 1.0.0 | 2026‑06‑11 |  Initial version. | Paul Sinclair |

-- The **Document** column records the document's version and uses the version format `M.u` (Major, update).
+- The **Document** column records the document's version with the format `M.u` (Major, update).
 - The **Runner** column records the LiteTest Runner API version current at the time this document version was published and is defined by its `LT_RUNNER_VERSION` macro.
 - The **Test** column records the LiteTest Test API version current at the time this document version was published and is defined by its `LT_TEST_VERSION` macro.

-Both Runner and Test versions specify a string of the form `"M.m.p"` (Major, minor, patch). `M` is the same for the document, Runner, and Test versions.
+- Both Runner and Test use the version format `"M.m.p"` (Major, minor, patch).
+- `M` is the same for the Document, Runner, and Test versions.

 The document's update version track updates to this document and does not correspond to a minor or patch version. `u` increments whenever this document is updated without a change to `M`, and it resets to `0` when `M` is incremented.
 </details>